Ekkehard-Schulze/precision-temperature-logger/README.md

 6.)
 For different technical requirements we provide an alternative

-firmware, which in addition to TMP117 also supports for these
+firmware, which in addition to TMP117 also supports these sensors:

-sensors:

 * ADT7420 (precision temperature)